Bachelor of Science with a Major in Mass Communications, Journalism

 Examination of the major classical and contemporary ethical philosophies.
 Application of ethical decision-making models to media issues, particularly freedom of speech, economic pressure, invasion of privacy, and the public's rights.

-These courses are required for Mass Communication majors with a concentration in Convergence Journalism.
+These courses are required for Mass Communications majors with a concentration in Journalism.
 Students may choose one of the two course options for practicums (COMM 4421R or COMM 4421T); one of two of the course options for layout (COMM 3303 or COMM 4403); and one of the two course options for writing and reporting (COMM 3302 or COMM 4402) (24 total hours):

 Basic procedures and techniques for writing and reporting for media.
 Emphasis on news style and judgment as well as ethical and legal issues.